John Hicks (American football)

-John Charles Hicks Jr. (March 21, 1951 – October 29, 2016) was an American football guard in the National Football League (NFL).
+John Clarence Hicks Jr. (March 21, 1951 – October 29, 2016) was an American professional football player who was a guard in the National Football League (NFL).
 He is best remembered for being the last lineman to be runner-up in the vote for the Heisman Trophy.

 College career

 In 1970, Hicks came onto the Buckeye scene and won the job as a starting tackle.
 He missed the last 6 games of the 1971 season due to a knee injury, and was granted a medical redshirt by the NCAA.
 He rebounded to put together two spectacular seasons in 1972 and 1973.
 During Hicks' three years, Ohio State posted a 28–3–1 record, and each year, Ohio State won the Big Ten Championship and went to the Rose Bowl, making Hicks the first person from OSU to play in three Rose Bowls.

-In 1972 Hicks was recognized as a First-team All-America selection and earned his first of two All-Big Ten honors.
+In 1972 Hicks was recognized as a First-team All-American selection and earned his first of two All-Big Ten honors.
 He repeated his All-Conference honors his senior year and again earned All-America honors, this time as a unanimous selection.
 His stellar senior season and dominance of the line of scrimmage caught the eye of the voters as Hicks won the Lombardi Award as the nation's most outstanding lineman and the Outland Trophy as the nation's best interior lineman.
 He was the runner up to running back John Cappelletti of Penn State in the voting for the 1973 Heisman trophy.